 Any sign of suspected physical abuse must be reported to the authorities by responsible parties such as teachers, counselors, or police officers.
 If a school employee sees a red mark on a child’s face and suspects physical abuse, that person is obliged to notify law enforcement.

 Advocating on the Side of Civil Rights of Defendants

-The Law Firm of Frank E. Stanley vigorously defends people accused of violation of Michigan child abuse laws.
+The Law Firm of Frank Stanley, PC vigorously defends people accused of violation of Michigan child abuse laws.
 A client who has struck a teenage son or daughter in an attempt to save a younger child from harm, for example, can expect the full protection of his civil rights when Attorney Stanley serves as the family violence attorney.